samweru-zz/payroll-python-legacy/README.md

 ## Demo

-The demo is still a work in progress to view demo click [here.](http://pypayroll.appspot.com/)
+This project is still a **work in progress** you may encounter error with ui and data load to view demo click [here.](http://pypayroll.appspot.com/)

 username: **sa**